Start Investing in U.S. Stocks

 - Give the process time.

-That may not sound flashy, but for most beginners, it is exactly what works.
 You do not need to master everything on day one.
-You just need a thoughtful starting point and the willingness to keep going.
+You need a thoughtful starting point and the willingness to keep going.

 How much money do I need to start investing in U.S. stocks?